hapax/hapax.github.io/assets/chuzenji.md

 But here, Aquinas makes his bold departure.
 There is change, there is flux, there is destruction; very well.
 And what (Aquinas asks) underwrites all that, revolving the door of ontology?
-It can't be the perishable beings themselves, since they disappear and take their causal powers with them.
+It cannot be the perishable beings themselves, since they disappear and take their causal powers with them.
 Could be a mortal be responsibility for Mortality, or something contingent for Contingency itself?
 Certainly not, he concludes.
 Something necessary and immortal must keep the machineries of decay ticking over.
 But this Third Way is no route to a Judeo-Christian Father, wrathful or provident as the various Testaments would have us believe;
 rather, it establishes God as a metaphysical principle of ruin.